 Is the path we haven’t traveled better or worse?
 It’s a decision we make in our minds.
 As a physical being, we can only choose one path at a time.
 Therefore, it’s always wise to decide the path I have chosen, or I will choose, is the best one.

 On another side of the same coin, is overthinking about the future.
 Even though one can argue, unlike the past, the future is changeable, overthinking can actually stop us from changing it, as we become too afraid of taking any action.
 We weigh the pros and cons of a decision over and over to the point that we become afraid of making any decision, which of course is the worst decision.
 Overthinking actually impairs problem-solving abilities, because overthinkers are under the false belief that they are working on a problem when in fact, they are creating a problem.
 Overthinking is normally caused by the need to perform perfectly.

-The relaxation response is always good to practice in order to learn how to stop ruminating and how to stop overthinking.
+The relaxation response, or meditation response, is always good to practice in order to learn how to stop ruminating and how to stop overthinking.
 Happiness is not attached to what we choose.
 Happiness itself is just another choice.